Help, I want to start work tomorrow… How fast can I get a Party Wall Award?

-This is where your neighbour can insist on the full two surveyor procedure and the specified time-scales which will put your work back by weeks with all the attendant costs.
-Even with cooperative neighbours and surveyors it is by no means common or a foregone conclusion that you will be able to do a 24 or 48 hour award or even get it done in a week.
+Your neighbour can insist on the full two surveyor procedure and the specified time-scales which will put your work back by weeks with all the attendant costs.
+Even with cooperative neighbours and surveyors it is by no means common, or a foregone conclusion, that you will be able to do a 24- or 48-hour award, or even get it done in a week.

 We should also note that whilst this might work for a piece of generally simple work such as a loft conversion or small extension for anything complicated or with significant structural interruption then much more time will be needed to properly review the scheme and obtain all supporting documents.

 Oh, and if you want a surveyor to drop everything, accept and get written appointments, attend site, review drawings, liaise with engineers and agree and publish an Award in a day, it is I am afraid going to cost you,.
 Typically this process will take 7 or 8 hours at a premium rate so expect to pay £1400 plus VAT.

 Or more… which could be hugely less than six weeks of an idle site.

 Get in touch if you need (not so last minute) party wall advice.